 We observed a deficit of events whose muon is at angles near the direction of the beam compared to our Monte Carlo simulation; this is also discussed in [17].
 The discrepancy was observed in all K2K near detectors, including SciFi, and is presumed to be from some aspect of the neutrino interaction model.
 The analysis of data from the SciBar detector [13] indicated that most, if not all of this deficit is because there is too much CC coherent pion production in the MC.
 The SciBar data are consistent with zero charged-current coherent pion.
-Examples of the disagreement from SciFi data are shown in Fig. 6, with and without charged current coherent pion events.
-The MC distribution with zero CC coherent pion is normalized to the same number of events.
-In this analysis, we assume there is zero CC coherent π production.
+Examples of the disagreement from SciFi data are shown in Fig. 6.
+These are the same data and MC as in Fig. 5, but divided into the three standard subsamples, but we have added the MC prediction including a prediction for CC coherent pion events shown with a dotted line.
+The MC distribution with zero CC coherent pion is normalized to the same number of events in the combined sample.
+In this analysis, we assume there is zero CC coherent π production, and the agreement in the shape of the distribution at small angle is improved.